ruasnv/matcha-distributed-hpc/README.md

 ### Running a Provider Agent

 Providers need Docker Desktop installed.
-The provider agent handles everything else automatically — it detects available GPUs, registers with the orchestrator, and begins polling for tasks.
+The provider agent handles everything else automatically; it detects available GPUs, registers with the orchestrator, and begins polling for tasks.

 ```bash
 # Coming soon: one-line provider setup